 Kindle Unlimited members can read them, free.
 And public libraries and friends can loan the book, since I’ve selected that Kindle option.
 (I’m trying to keep the information as free as possible.)

 And, as the books become available, I’m removing some of the heavier bandwidth-munching webpages, starting with the Major Memories comments pages.
 Most of them were already 40,000 – 70,000 words long.

 Readers had already asked me to turn them into books, so people could read them at their leisure and not lose their place if they stopped reading, mid-page.

-In the future, I may release some articles under a limited Creative Commons license, so website owners can share the articles – without changes – on their own sites.
+In the future, I may release some articles under a limited Creative Commons license, so website owners can share the original articles (but not the comments) on their own sites.

-So, that’s what’s going on.
-If you need to contact me, leave a comment at the FionaBroome.com site.
+Meanwhile, if you need to contact me, leave a comment at the FionaBroome.com site.
 I’m rarely able to reply, but I do read every comment.

 Thanks for your patience and understanding.